jayalmaraz/jay-almaraz.github.io/docs/managers/creating-an-activity.md

 ## What is an activity?
 {: .fs-10 }

-Activities are Campfire’s way of connecting volunteers with volunteering opportunities.
-In Campfire, an activity can be almost anything: weekly outreach shifts, monthly catch ups, weekend events, packing events, ad-hoc meetups, and anything in between.
+Activities are Volaby’s way of connecting volunteers with volunteering opportunities.
+In Volaby, an activity can be almost anything: weekly outreach shifts, monthly catch ups, weekend events, packing events, ad-hoc meetups, and anything in between.

 Let's start with the lifecycle of an activity: